cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 Tracker Application
 ===================
-Cask Tracker consists of an application in CDAP with two programs and four datasets:
+Cask Tracker consists of an application in CDAP with two programs and six datasets:

 - ``_Tracker`` application: names begins with an underscore
 - ``TrackerService``: Service exposing the Tracker API endpoints
 - ``AuditLogFlow``: Flow that subscribes to Kafka audit messages and stores them in the ``_auditLog`` dataset
 - ``_auditLog``: Custom dataset for storing audit messages
-- ``_kafkaOffset``: Key-value table for storing Kafka offsets
 - ``_auditMetrics``: Custom cube dataset for collecting dataset metrics
 - ``_auditTagsTable``: Custom dataset for storing preferred tags
 - ``_timeSinceTable``: Custom dataset for storing the last time a specific audit message was received
+- ``_dataDictionary``: A Table dataset containing the columns and definitions of the Data Dictionary
+- ``_configurationTable``: A Key-value table containing Tracker config options

 The Tracker UI is shipped with CDAP, started automatically in standalone CDAP as part of the CDAP UI.
 It is available at: